 In Write or Die, Michael Golden shares his unrelenting passion to make a little sense out of a world he regularly finds senseless.
-An eclectic collection of his opinion columns and personal anecdotes, Michael explains how the challenge of writing has saved him — and explains in ways in which we all just might be able to save each other.
+An eclectic collection of his opinion columns and personal anecdotes, Michael explains how the challenge of writing has saved him — and presents ways in which we all just might be able to save each other.

 “Michael Golden is that rare writer who approaches his subjects with both a critical eye and a hopeful heart.
 If you want a ‘one-stop-shop’ that engages the reader as it explores today’s political and cultural dynamic, this collection is for you.”